 Note: External trigger polarity cannot be changed during transition.
 The EXTSEL[2:0] control bits are used to select possible events that can trigger conversions.

-The hardware trigger sources are shown in Table 13-3.
-Software source trigger events can be generated by setting the ADSTART bit in the ADC_CR register.
+The hardware trigger sources are shown in table below Software source trigger events can be generated by setting the ADSTART bit in the ADC_CR register.